zdenham/PERNBoilerplate/Readme.md

 ### Installing Packages and Running App

-Now that your database is created, change directories back to PERNBoilerplate and run your app!
+Now that your database is created, change directories back to PERNBoilerplate, install your npm packages, and run your app!
 If you don't have npm, first make sure to install that.
 I recommend using homebrew!

 ```
 > npm install